Skip to content

 Frequently asked questions

-How does adding more legs to a parlay affect the payout and probability of winning?
+How does adding more legs to a parlay affect payout and win probability?

-Each additional leg multiplies the combined odds, increasing the potential payout substantially.
-However, it simultaneously multiplies the difficulty of winning — the parlay probability equals the product of each individual leg's win probability.
-For example, four 60%-probability legs produce a combined win chance of only 0.6⁴ = 12.96%.
+Each additional leg multiplies the combined odds, increasing potential payout substantially.
+But it simultaneously multiplies the difficulty of winning — parlay probability equals the product of each leg's win probability.
+Four 60%-probability legs produce a combined chance of only 0.6⁴ = 12.96%; five legs at 60% drop to 7.78%.
 The dramatic growth in payout often masks the equally dramatic collapse in win probability, which is why parlays are high-variance bets.
-They can be strategically useful when you have correlated picks, but as pure EV plays they are typically worse than single bets.
+They can be strategically useful when you have correlated picks the book hasn't accounted for, but as pure EV plays they are typically worse than single bets due to compounded margin.
+Five-leg-plus parlays are essentially lottery tickets — fun but mathematically expensive.

-What happens to a parlay if one leg is a push or void?
+What happens to a parlay if one leg is a push or voided?

-Most major sportsbooks 'reduce the parlay' when a leg pushes (ties) or is cancelled — meaning that leg is removed and the payout recalculates as if the parlay had one fewer leg.
-So a 3-leg parlay with one push pays out as a 2-leg parlay.
-Some books treat a push as a loss, so always check house rules before placing.
-In this calculator, any voided leg should simply be removed from the calculation and the remaining legs re-entered to reflect the adjusted payout.
+Most major sportsbooks 'reduce the parlay' when a leg pushes (ties) or is canceled — meaning that leg is removed and the payout recalculates as if the parlay had one fewer leg.
+A 3-leg parlay with one push pays out as a 2-leg parlay at the multiplied odds of the remaining legs.
+Some books treat a push as a loss for the entire parlay — always check house rules before placing.
+Same-game parlays may handle pushes differently than traditional parlays — some books void the whole bet, others remove the pushed leg.
+If you place a parlay including a player-prop where the player doesn't play (DNP), the leg is usually voided and removed; in some cases the entire SGP is voided.

 Why do sportsbooks offer worse value on parlays than on equivalent single bets?

-When you place individual single bets, each one is priced with its own margin (the vig).
-In a parlay, those margins compound with every leg added, meaning the bookmaker's edge grows multiplicatively rather than just additively.
-The 'true' combined odds you should receive equal the product of fair odds, but the book pays you the product of already-discounted odds.
-Studies show that a typical 3-leg parlay carries an effective house edge of 12–25% versus 4–8% for singles.
-Parlays can still be appealing for entertainment or when you identify genuine correlated edges, but they are rarely positive-EV bets.
+When you place individual single bets, each is priced with its own margin (vig).
+In a parlay, those margins compound multiplicatively rather than additively, so the bookmaker's edge grows with each leg added.
+The true fair combined odds equal the product of true probabilities, but the book pays you the product of already-discounted odds.
+Studies show a typical 3-leg parlay carries an effective house edge of 12–25%, versus 4–8% for singles.
+Same-game parlays often have even higher embedded margin because the book also adjusts for correlation.
+Parlays can still be appealing for entertainment, for genuine correlated edges, or when promotional 'parlay insurance' boosts make them positive-EV, but they are rarely +EV at fair odds.